hakloev/IT2805-webtek/README.md

 ### Setup

-The site is hosted at [woz.no](http://gloseberg.woz.no).
+The site is hosted at [woz.no](http://gloseberg.woz.no) (or [folk.ntnu.no](http://folk.ntnu.no/haakool), but it's only a redirect to woz.no, by adding a .htaccess file in the public_html folder).

 If you want to setup your own local version you need to install [flask](http://flask.pocoo.org) on your computer/server.
 Since the site is implemented using flask, you need to run the command:

 ```bash
 pip3 install Flask